WHO AWaRe

 The WHO AWaRe Classification is a method to categorize antibiotics into three groups in an effort to improve appropriate antibiotic use.
 The classification is based, in part, on the risk of developing antibiotic resistance and their importance to medicine.
 It does not reflect effectiveness or strength.
 It is accompanied by a book that outlines which and how to use antibiotics in 34 common infections.

 The three groups are "access", meaning use can be unrestricted, "watch", meaning care should be taken, and "reserve" meaning use should be saved for cases in which other options are not possible.
 The recommendation is that greater than 60% of antibiotics used within a country come from the "access" group.

 The classification was developed by the World Health Organization (WHO) and launched in 2017.
 It is an aspect of the WHO Model List of Essential Medicines.
 The classification as of 2021 covers 258 items.
 Challenges in its implementation include lack of awareness, little political will, and few resources.

-The WHO AWaRe Classification categorized antibiotics into three groups to improve appropriate antibiotic use, based on resistance risk and medical importance.
-"Access" antibiotics could be used freely, "watch" antibiotics required caution, and "reserve" antibiotics were for last-resort cases.
-Developed by the WHO, this classification aimed to ensure proper antibiotic utilization.
-A recent study conducted by Abdelsalam Elshenawy et al. at an English NHS Foundation Trust examined antibiotic prescribing trends during the COVID-19 pandemic, guided by the AWaRe classification.
-It shed light on shifting prescription patterns, highlighting the importance of antimicrobial stewardship.
-There was a marked rise in the consumption of antibiotics in the Watch category, while usage of certain antibiotics remained consistently high.
-These findings emphasized the imperative for vigilant antimicrobial stewardship to address evolving prescribing trends and combat resistance, thereby safeguarding patient health.